saitejamalyala/rosbag2numpy/README.md

 Convert data in rosbag format to numpy.
 Specific to ros message structure in rosbag.

-The repository works for the following
+The repository works for the following ros message structure